TikTok Is Testing an In-App AI Chatbot Called "Tako"

 The continuing challenge with these Tako-like, persuasive technologies (now boosted further by AI chatbot tech) is the developing company's devotion to keeping users glued on-screen for as long as possible.

-In either case, users pretty much just want to be entertained, discover new content, and stay connected.
+Users pretty much just want to be entertained, discover new content, and stay connected.

 This non-chalant passiveness, however, is akin to an en-masse surrender our collective psyche; one where we voluntarily — and effortlessly — hand over our precious mindshare and finite attention to social media platforms without resistance or repercussion.